Anna-Myzukina/Associations-1/README.md

 * Here the regex VALID_EMAIL_REGEX is a constant, indicated in Ruby by a name starting with a capital letter.
-* To enforce uniqueness of email addresses (so that we can use them as usernames), we’ll be using the :uniqueness option to the validates method
+* To enforce uniqueness of email addresses (so that we can use them as usernames), we’ll be using the: uniqueness option to the validates method

 The email index represents an update to our data modeling requirements, which (as discussed in Section 6.1.1) is handled in Rails using migrations.
 We saw in Section 6.1.1 that generating the User model automatically created a new migration (Listing 6.2); in the present case, we are adding structure to an existing model, so we need to create a migration directly using the migration generator: